 - Using a stand or hand mixer, cream together butter, granulated sugar, and vanilla.
 Beat until creamy then add the eggs one at a time.
 Beating well after each addition.

-- To the creamed mixture, add 2 Tbsp zest, reserving 1 ½ Tbsp for glaze and garnish.
-(1 Tbsp for glaze plus ½ Tbsp for garnishing)
+- To the creamed mixture, add 2 tablespoon zest, reserving 1 ½ tablespoon for glaze and garnish.
+(1 tablespoon for glaze plus ½ tablespoon for garnishing)

 - Mix together ¼ cup fresh lemon juice with ¾ cup buttermilk.
 Add to the mixing bowl alternately with the sifted dry ingredients.
 Beat until fully combined and all of the dry ingredients are fully moistened.